Introducing SQL Server Always On availability groups on Azure Virtual Machines

 Manually with Azure CLI

-Using Azure CLI to configure and deploy an availability group is the recommended option, as it's the best in terms of simplicity and speed of deployment.
+It's recommended to use Azure CLI to configure and deploy an availability group because it's the simplest and fastest to deploy.
 With Azure CLI, the creation of the Windows Failover Cluster, joining SQL Server VMs to the cluster, as well as the creation of the listener and Internal Load Balancer can all be achieved in under 30 minutes.
-This option still requires a manual creation of the availability group, but automates all the other necessary configuration steps.
+This option still requires a manual creation of the availability group, but it automates all the other necessary configuration steps.

 For more information, see Use Azure SQL VM CLI to configure Always On availability group for SQL Server on an Azure VM.